What is

 consumer

-rights if you havent yet done so.
+rights if you haven’t yet done so.

-Most analysts
+Most psychoanalysts

 in the past were